styiannis/best-fit-strip-pack/README.md

 ## Algorithm Details

-The Best-Fit algorithm uses an efficient architecture with optimized data structures to place each rectangle in the position that minimizes the increase to the overall packed height of the strip.
+The library implements the **Best-fit decreasing height (BFDH)** heuristic, which uses an efficient architecture with optimized data structures to place each rectangle in the position that minimizes the increase to the overall packed height of the strip.

 **Key characteristics:**

+- **BFDH Heuristic:** Processes rectangles and places them using the best-fit decreasing height strategy
 - **Online Processing:** Rectangles processed sequentially in arrival order
 - **Best-Fit Placement:** Algorithm selects positions that minimize global height increase
 - **Efficient Data Structures:** Optimized architecture for high-performance operations